CassieMarie0728/my-awesomeness/README.md

 - [DigitalPublishingToolkit/epubster](https://github.com/DigitalPublishingToolkit/epubster) - A web application to create and edit EPUBs, written in CakePHP.
 - [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.
 - [LinkStackOrg/LinkStack](https://github.com/LinkStackOrg/LinkStack) - LinkStack - the ultimate solution for creating a personalized & professional profile page.
 Showcase all your important links in one place, forget the limitation of one link on social media.
 Set up your personal site on your own server with just a few clicks.
+- [ProfessionalWiki/mediawiki-bugzilla](https://github.com/ProfessionalWiki/mediawiki-bugzilla) - A MediaWiki extension that provides read-only access to the Bugzilla REST API
 - [Volmarg/personal-management-system](https://github.com/Volmarg/personal-management-system) - Your web application for managing personal data.
 - [WordPress/php-toolkit](https://github.com/WordPress/php-toolkit) - Standalone, dependency-free PHP libraries for WordPress and PHP projects — XML, ZIP, Git, HTTP, Markdown, Filesystem, and more.
 - [ad-aures/castopod](https://github.com/ad-aures/castopod) - Castopod is an open-source hosting platform made for podcasters who want engage and interact with their audience.
 Synchronized read-only mirror of https://code.castopod.org/adaures/castopod